H-1B Visa Overview

-- Upon approval of the H-1B visa by the USCIS, you can start to work if already in the US or apply for a work visa at the Embassy or Consulate.
+- Upon approval of the H-1B visa by USCIS, you can start to work if you are already in the US or apply for a work visa at the Embassy or Consulate.
 When your petition is approved, your employer or attorney will receive a Notice of Action, Form I-797, which serves as your petition's approval notification.

 - US government agencies involved in the H-1B visa life cycle: The Employment and Training Administration (ETA) of the USDOL approves the LCA; The U.S. Citizenship and Immigration Services (USCIS) approves H-1B visa classification (status); The Department of State or the Embassy or Consulates issues the H-1B visa; The Wage and Hour Division (WHD) of USDOL enforces the employer's LCA obligations; and lastly the FDNS monitors the genuineness of the H-1B visa program through random site visit.

 - Why hire our law firm for your H-1B visa?
 Keshab has successfully handled over 75,000 H-1B visas.
 He has extensive experience in dealing with complex H-1B visa matters including successfully responding to difficult Request for Additional Evidence (RFEs).
 Has represented 100s of corporations and thousands of individuals.
 Call us at 2125716002 or send an email to [email protected]

 H-1B sponsorships require that both the employer and employee meet several conditions.
 To be eligible for H-1B visa classification: